BocuD/DTXmaniaNX/README.md

 cd ../Runtime
 ./DTXManiaNX.exe
 ```

+In the root of the repository, a `build_and_run.bat` script is included to automate these steps.

 ## What is DTXManiaNX?
 DTXManiaNX is a program that replicates gameplay from Konami's music video game, Gitadora - Drummania/GuitarFreaks.
 It processes DTX files (including older formats such as BMS/BME or GDA/G2D) and allows playing of custom created charts with a use of a game, keyboard or MIDI controller.